ISISComputingGroup/ibex_user_manual/Using-Futurize.md

 ### Translating multiple files at once
-You have to manually create a list of python scripts you want to translate and place them in a folder.
+You have to manually create a list of python scripts you want to translate and place them in a separate folder.
 Replace `path\to\your\recently\created\folder` with the name of the folder where you have bundled all your script.

 * Open Command Prompt
 * **cd** `C:\Instrument\Apps\Python\Scripts`